SparshMishra97/barebones-code-CMT/README.md

-# some basic code to understand symmetry properties in the haldane model
+# Some basic code to understand symmetry properties in the haldane model